-Wrong.
-Cooked green tomatoes have a bright, sour, and somewhat acidic sort of flavor (resembling artichokes) and can be used in all sorts of ways.
-I came across a post on Brit + Co for 19 Green Tomato recipes that aren’t (all) fried.
+I got inspiration for this recipe by turning to Brit + Co for 19 Green Tomato recipes that aren’t (all) fried.
 I was drawn to a recipe from Corner Cottage Bakery for a green tomato galette.
-The galette (a rustic, free-form pie) truly showcased the green tomatoes instead of hiding them in breading.
-I knew that I had to try my own version of this dish.
+The galette (a rustic, free-form pie) truly showcased the green tomatoes instead of hiding them in breading and deep frying them.

 If you don’t have access to green tomatoes, this dish would also be lovely with regular ripe tomatoes.

-Green Tomato and Fig Galette
+Fig and Green Tomato Galette

 - 1 cup ricotta cheese

-- balsamic vinegar to taste
+- 1 tablespoon balsamic vinegar less or more is fine, to taste

-- honey to taste
+- 1 tablespoon honey less or more is fine, to taste

-- 1 egg yolk
+- 1 large egg yolk

-Preheat oven to 450 F.
+- Preheat oven to 450 F.

 - Roll out pie dough to a roughly 9" circle.

-Artfully arrange tomatoes and figs over the ricotta cheese.
+- Artfully arrange tomatoes and figs over the ricotta cheese.
 Have fun with this!

-Brush the pie dough with the egg yolk to give it a little color and shine.
+- Brush the pie dough with the egg yolk to give it a little color and shine.

-Transfer to a parchment-lined cookie sheet.
+- Transfer to a parchment- or silicone mat-lined cookie sheet.

-Bake 15 minutes.
+- Bake 15 minutes.

-Reduce heat to 350 F.
+- Reduce heat to 350 F.

 - Bake 40 minutes or until galette crust is golden.